aurorascharff/next15-filterlist/README.md

 npm run prisma.migrate
 ```

 NB!
-The follopwing option, used in `task.ts`, for case insensitivity is not supported nor needed with i.e sqlite:
+The following option, used in `task.ts`, for case insensitivity is not supported nor needed with i.e sqlite:

 ```ts
 filter.q.toLowerCase(), mode: 'insensitive' }